The Woodpecker Network

 The results of the first five years of the project were published in the BTO journal, Bird Study, in 2020, Long-term trends in the nest survival and productivity of the Lesser Spotted Woodpecker Dryobates minor in Britain full details of the results are in the news item Lesser Spots really are in trouble.

-The project to find and monitor Lesser Spotted Woodpeckers continues in 2024 - see our 2022 Newsletter Lesser Spotted Woodpeckers in 2022 available to read and download and previous years reports on the news page.
+The project to find and monitor Lesser Spotted Woodpeckers continues in 2024 - this year Gus Robin, who is based in Somerset, is co-ordinating nest recording and monitoring in the West Counrty.
+More details on LSW breeding listed by county is in our 2023 Newsletter available to read and download and previous years reports on the news page

 LSW Population chart cbcringingAs most birdwatchers know, the Lesser Spotted Woodpecker is in serious decline in much of its British range since 1979 (see the BTO website for full details of population trends and other monitoring).
 By 2000, the numbers had become too low to be monitored by national surveys.
 The chart shows the population index derived from BTO Common Bird Census 1966-1999 (orange line) and a new estimate derived from national bird ringing records, the ratio of Lesser Spots ringed to the number of woodland birds ringed each year from 1966 to 2017 (blue line) extending the national trend line beyond the end of formal monitoring.
 Both indices are set at 100 in 1998.